-Yes, the court will hold telephone conferences for the convenience of out-of-town attorneys who must travel a great distance (from non-contiguous counties).
-You must handle all of the technical matters, and arrange with the Court Coordinator or the Assistant Court Coordinator as to the date and time.
+It depends.
+The court may hold telephone conferences on non-evidentiary matters for the convenience of out-of-town attorneys who must travel a great distance (from non-contiguous counties).
+Contact the Court Administrator or the Court Coordinator to request same.

 Are there time limitations for voir dire, opening statements, final arguments, etc.?

 There are no set time limits.
 However, time limits will be imposed on a case-by-case basis.